Cafienne provides for a series of extensions to the CMMN HumanTask in order to support enhanced workflow handling.

 Unassigned.
 It can then be claimed by or assigned to team members with appropriate authorization.

-If the task is claimed by a user (or assigned to a user), that user becomes both
+If a task is claimed by a user (or assigned to a user), that user becomes both

 assignee, and the task goes into sub-state